Itinerary of Your Journey Through Egypt

 Day 1: Arrival in Cairo

 You have arrived in Kemet—the Black Land—where the Mysteries were born.
 This is more than a vacation; it is a magical pilgrimage.
-Egypt is the wellspring of much of the magic and mystery that forms the foundation of modern Witchcraft and occultism, and here, the veil between worlds has always been thin.
+Egypt is the wellspring of much of the magic and mystery that forms the foundation of countless modern spiritual and magical systems, and here, the veil between worlds has always been thin.
 Tonight, as you settle into your accommodations, begin the process of shifting consciousness from the mundane world into sacred time.
 The work begins now.

 - Arrive in Cairo and transfer to the Hyatt Regency Cairo West